Here's a perfect recipe for Meatless Mondays: Skinny Slow Cooker Spinach Lasagna.

 - Cover and Cook on LOW 4 to 5 hours.

-Source: Slightly adapted from Fix-It and Forget-It Lightly Revised & Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker
+Recipe source: Slightly adapted from Fix-It and Forget-It Lightly Revised and Updated: 600 Healthy, Low-Fat Recipes for Your Slow Cooker by Phyllis Good

-If you liked this Slow Cooker Spinach Lasagna, you might also like:
+If you like this Slow Cooked Spinach Lasagna, you might also like: